smatechnologies/opcon-cli-java/README.md

 After download, extract the zip file to the location you'd like to install the command line utility.
 Once unzipped, everything needed should be located under the root folder of that directory.

 ### Linux Instructions
-[FILES WILL SOON BE AVAILABLE]

-Download OpConCLI_Linux.tar file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).
+Download OpConCLI_Linux.tar.gz file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.